Graduated Response Early Years

 General spontaneous observations are a purposeful part of everyday practice, and these may initially alert you to a delay in a particular area.
 There are a number of observation tools that are very useful in making assessments to ascertain if a child can continue to be supported at Universal level (within best EYFS practice) or requires more targeted interventions at Setting Support level.

-The 'Early Years Observation and Assessment Tools to Help with Early Identification' leaflet will look at the following:
+The 'Early Years Observation and Assessment Tools to Help with Early Identification' leaflet (DOC) will look at the following:

 1. the developmental tracker